Arbitrum Seeks Early-Stage Onchain Startup Ideas

 The initiative appears to be part of Arbitrum's ongoing effort to support pre-mainnet projects and teams bringing fresh concepts to the blockchain space.

-For more information, teams can check the announcement on X/Twitter.
+For more information, teams can check the official announcement.

 Sources